AspiringDS19/mooc-collaboration-system/README.md

 # Inter-University MOOC Collaboration System

-This project is a Flask-based backend for a distributed educational infrastructure enabling universities to collaborate on MOOCs.
+This project is a Springboot-based web application for a distributed educational infrastructure enabling universities to collaborate on MOOCs.

 ## Features